juice-shop/juice-shop/README.md

 ## References

-> Did you write a blog post, magazine article or do a podcast about or
+Did you write a blog post, magazine article or do a podcast about or mentioning OWASP Juice Shop?
+Or maybe you held or joined a conference talk or meetup session, a hacking workshop or public training where this project was mentioned?

-> mentioning OWASP Juice Shop?
-Add it to [REFERENCES.md](REFERENCES.md)
+Add it to our ever-growing list of [REFERENCES.md](REFERENCES.md) by forking and opening a Pull Request!
-> and open a Pull Request!
-The same goes for conference or meetup talks,
-> workshops or trainings you did where you included this project!

 ## Merchandise